kyleboas/tacticsjournal.com/drafts/Draft-2023-3-2-Match-Preview-Liverpool-vs-Man-United-05MAR2023.md

 Marcus Rashford (CF) and Jadon Sancho (RW) were loosely marked 2v2, centrally, inside the box.
 Elanga found Sancho for the goal.

-I'll get to this when I talk about Man United's out-of-possession shape, but I would assume that Fred will likely operate in the left half-space, aiding in the overload on the left-wing and staying further forward to get onto the end of balls on the edge of the box.
+I would assume that Fred will likely operate in the left half-space, aiding in the overload on the left-wing and staying further forward to get onto the end of balls on the edge of the box.

-Man United should overload the left-wing, which then opens up two options.
+Man United should overload the left-wing, which then opens up two options:

  - Switch the play to the right-wing to isolate Anthony Robertson (RB) 1v1 and put crosses into the box from Diego Dalot (RB) or Antony (RW).
  - Work the ball into the corner out of the overload, so they can drive at goal or play a ball centrally, inside the box.